ivanievillpuff/LinqContraband/README.md

 EF Core takes a "snapshot" of every entity it fetches to detect changes.
 For a read-only dashboard, this snapshot process consumes CPU and doubles the memory usage for every row.

+**👶 ELI10:** Imagine you go to a museum.
+You promise not to touch anything.
+But security guards still follow you and take high-resolution photos of every painting you look at, just in case you decide to draw a mustache on one.
+It wastes their time and memory.

 **❌ The Crime:**

 ```csharp